 9. Abdominal Pain

-A patient suffering from hepatitis C may experience bouts of a sharp, stabbing pain in the abdomen.
+A patient suffering from hepatitis C may experience bouts of sharp, stabbing pain in the abdomen.
 Specifically, it may occur on the right side just below the ribs, right where the liver is located.
 Based on what patients usually experience, the pain does not last very long.

 Hep C also makes us susceptible to our last symptom…